Warfare in the Dune Imperium

 Lasers

-Lasers - lasguns in Dune terminology - are a special case.
-Firing a laser at a shield creates an explosion of unpredictable size ranging up to small atomic level.
-And feedback, reflected energy of some kind, destroys the laser as well.
+Lasers, called lasguns throughout Dune, are a special case.
+Firing a laser at a shield creates an explosion, and feedback, reflected energy of some kind, destroys the laser as well.
+Worse still the explosion is unpredictable, it might be equivalent to an artillery shell, or it might be equivalent to a nuclear bomb.

 (No, I have no idea why.
 It's science fiction, and I'm accepting that in the universe of Dune this it what happens.
 Perhaps visible light / EM radiation always generates some feedback, but without the coherence of a laser beam it is too scattered to be harmful.)

 A second example is from Dune Messiah.
 Alia trains against a mechanical / electronic sword fighting "target" which could kill her if she makes a mistake.
-(That this even exists suggests that the most privileged members of the Imperium can ignore the Butlerian Jihad prohibition to some extent, provided they don't get caught.)
 With AI these could become the Terminators of Dune.

 Without AI the flying poison needles would be very labour intensive, each requiring a human pilot.
 Still, the ability to kill your opponent without needing to be close enough for them to hurt you has always been appealing, so why aren't these in use on battlefields as well?
 Which leads us to the third, equally important factor.